How to Find OBD2 Ports in Any Vehicle (Photo Guide)

 2. Use a Flashlight or Phone Light

 Aim your light under the steering wheel and along the side panels.
 The OBD2 port is a small trapezoid-shaped connector, about two inches wide.
+Sometimes it's tucked at an angle or hidden behind a small ridge, so move the light slowly across the lower dash.

 3. Feel for the Connector